 It is essential to quickly place the patient in the Trendelenburg position (head down) and on their left side (left lateral decubitus position).

 The Trendelenburg position keeps an air bubble from the left ventricle away from the coronary artery ostia (close to the aortic valve) so that air bubbles don’t get in and clog the coronary arteries (causing a heart attack).

 The left lateral decubitus position helps trap air in the non-dependent segment of the right ventricle (where it is more likely to remain rather than progress into the pulmonary artery and impede it).

 The left lateral decubitus position also prevents air from passing through a patent foramen ovale (present in up to 30% of adults) and entering the left ventricle, from which it could embolize into the distal arteries (which could cause occlusive symptoms, such as running).

 Administration of a high percentage of oxygen is recommended for venous and arterial air embolism.
 This is intended to counteract ischemia and accelerate the reduction in the size of the bubbles.

-For venous air embolism, Trendelenburg or the left lateral position of a patient with a right ventricular air-blocking obstruction can move the air bubble in the ventricle and allow blood to flow below the bubble.
+For venous air embolism, Trendelenburg or the left lateral position of a patient with a right ventricular air-blocking obstruction can move the air bubble in the ventricle and allow blood to flow below the drop.

 First aid oxygen treatment is helpful for suspected victims of air embolisms or divers who have made rapid ascents or missed decompression stops.